Detroit bowl game in search of new title sponsor after 10 years as Quick Lane Bowl

 — Bowl Season (@BowlSeason) June 6, 2024

-The history of bowl games in Detroit begins in the mid-1980s when the Silverdome hosted the Cherry Bowl in 1984 and '85 before folding.
+The Detroit metro area's bowl-game history dates back to the mid-1980s when the Silverdome hosted the Cherry Bowl in 1984 and '85, giving Michigan State its first bowl appearance since the 1966 Rose Bowl in 1984.

 The Quick Lane Bowl has traditionally carried a matchup between one of the last bowl-eligible teams from the Big Ten and ACC facing each other or an opponent from the Mid-American Conference — however, matchups can vary — the day after Christmas.
 Last season, Minnesota beat Bowling Green.
-Each of Michigan's three MAC schools, Western, Central and Eastern, have made one appearance in the bowl game over the past decade.
+Each of Michigan's three MAC schools, CMU, EMU and WMU, have made one appearance in the bowl game over the past decade.

 This article originally appeared on Detroit Free Press: Detroit bowl game searches for new title sponsor to replace Quick Lane